CarlosChiva/where-is-my-model/docs/documentation/frontend/src/hooks.md

   - **`clearError() → void`**
     Resets the `error` state to `null`.
 Used by parent components (e.g., `EditServiceModal`) to dismiss stale API error messages when the modal reopens or the user takes action.

 ---

+### T12 — Re-read and verification pass (2026-06-07)

+- Re-read all 8 source files in `frontend/src/hooks/` to verify documentation accuracy.
+- Confirmed that signatures, return types, imports, and behavioral descriptions match the current codebase with no drift.
+- No structural or functional changes detected since last update.

+---